TheSciCoder3000/grade-calculator/README.md

 ## Running this Repository

-You can view this project using the link demo [link here]() or run the repository in your local machine by following the instructions below.
+You can view this project using the link demo [link here](grade-calculator-3000.firebaseapp.com) or run the repository in your local machine by following the instructions below.
+`Reminder: Don't forget to setup the environment variables to connect to the firebase database`

 ### 1. Clone the Repository